1. Blog

 How Does CIV Spread?

-As with human flu, canine influenza is spread via respiratory secretions.
+As with human flu, canine influenza spreads via respiratory secretions.
 This means through coughing, sneezing, eye discharge, and nasal discharge.
-Additionally, it can be spread by contaminated objects, including kennel walls, floors, water bowls, leashes, and even the clothing and skin of people who have been in contact with infected dogs.
+Additionally, it spreads by contaminated objects, including kennel walls, floors, water bowls, leashes, and even the clothing and skin of people in contact with infected dogs.

-CIV can also spread through food that is contaminated.
+CIV can also spread through contaminated food.
 The virus can survive on skin and hands for 12 hours, on clothing for 24 hours, and on surfaces for as much as 48 hours.
 The incubation period — the period of time from infection to the onset of symptoms — for the virus is two to four days, but it is during this incubation period that dogs are most contagious.

 Infected dogs are contagious for up to 20 days.
 This means that if your buddy develops symptoms, doggie daycare is out until he is better.
 It’s important because, since this is a relatively new disease, all dogs are susceptible to becoming infected.
 In other words, there is no naturally acquired immunity that has developed yet.